Gregory D. Severn, PhD, CHAIR

 The bachelor’s degree in physics is designed to prepare students for a wide variety of career paths including graduate school in physics or engineering; employment in physics, engineering or biotech fields; medical, dental or pharmacy school; and high school teaching.

-Our five permanent faculty are dedicated to outstanding undergraduate teaching and perform research in a variety of areas including astrophysics, plasma physics, the foundations of thermodynamics, chemical physics, biophysics and physics education.
+Our faculty are dedicated to outstanding undergraduate teaching and perform research in a variety of areas including biophysics, plasma physics, astrophysics, the foundations of thermodynamics, chemical physics, and physics education.
 USD physics faculty pride themselves on including undergraduate researchers and assistants at every level of their work.
-Our graduates include not only research scientists, but also medical students, theologians, computer programmers and engineers.
+Our graduates not only go on to advanced studies in physics and engineering graduate programs, but also pursue a number of other careers, with majors becoming research scientists, physicians, theologians, computer programmers, engineers, and more.

 MATH 150, 151, 250